pikatoste/test.sh/README.md

 * `teardown_test`: if present, it will be called after every test.
 A failure in this function will be reported as a warning in the main output and an error will be logged, but will not make the test to fail.

-These semantics break in corner cases when SUBSHELL is set to 'never':
-* A failure in `teardown_test` or `teardown_test_suite` will make the test script to fail.
-* In inline mode, `teardown_test_suite` will not be called if `teardown_test` fails when invoked for a failed test or the last test even if it succeeds.
-* In managed mode, `teardown_test_suite` will not be called if `teardown_test` fails when invoked for a failed test.

 ### Subshells

 If allowed by the SUBSHELL configuration option, test.sh will execute in a subshell (i.e. `bash -c`)